1. HOME

 2. [Food Stall Edition] Delicious Warm Gourmet Foods to Enjoy in Winter in Asakusa

-We introduce exquisite food stall gourmet foods that will warm your body during your winter stroll in Asakusa.
-From steaming classic sweets to perfect snacks for a quick bite, and warm drinks that soothe both body and mind, enjoy our carefully selected specialties.
+Here are the food-stall picks that will warm you up during a winter stroll through Asakusa: steaming classic sweets, savory snacks for a quick bite, and warm drinks that soothe body and mind.

 2.1 Must-Try Hot Gourmet Foods on Nakamise Street

-Nakamise Street leading to Senso-ji Temple is a treasure trove of food stalls.
-Among many shops, we introduce two long-loved specialties perfect for the cold season.
+Nakamise Street, leading to Senso-ji Temple, is a treasure trove of food stalls.
+Below are two long-loved specialties perfect for the cold season.

 〇 Asakusa Kokonoe’s Fried Manju